RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execution-Logging.md

 Click [here](https://www.youtube.com/watch?v=n-C9ovMFYnk) for a demo of importing the Attire logs into [Vectr](https://vectr.io/).

-Looking for a way to merge multiple Attire logs into one?
+Looking for a way to merge multiple Attire logs into one file?
 Look [here](https://github.com/Retrospected/attire-merger)

 # Syslog Logger